Consulate General of the United States, Chengdu: Closure

 On the morning of July 24, 2020, local time, "the Ministry of Foreign Affairs of China informed the US Embassy in China of its decision to withdraw its consent for the establishment and operation of the US Consulate General in Chengdu.
 The Ministry also made specific requirements on the ceasing of all operations and events by the Consulate General."
-The move was a response to the United States government's to close its consulate in Houston on grounds of national security.
+The move was a response to the United States government's decision to close its consulate in Houston on grounds of national security.
 Chinese Foreign Ministry spokesman Wang Wenbin said that some Chengdu consulate personnel were "conducting activities not in line with their identities" and "had harmed China’s security interests", but would not elaborate.
 The White House had urged China earlier in the day to not engage in "tit-for-tat retaliation."

 In immediate reaction to the news of the closure, global stock indexes dropped.
-On July 27, 2020, the national flag of US was lowered at the Consulate General in Chengdu at 6:18 AM local time by a detachment of US Marine Security Guards assigned with the role of protecting US missions in China.
+On July 27, 2020, the national flag of the US was lowered at the Consulate General in Chengdu at 6:18 AM local time by a detachment of US Marine Security Guards assigned with the role of protecting US missions in China.